saimerit/Campus-Course-Records-Manager/README.md

 ## **10\.
 Acknowledgements**

-* This project was created as part of the "Programming in Java" course on the VitYarthi portal.
+* This project was created as part of the "Programming in Java" course on the Vityarthi portal.
 * All code is original and written by Sai Ardhendu Kalivarapu.